|

 affect an individual’s susceptibility to cancers.
 Presentation by IDEA scientists at the Congress of the American

-with certainty allergic from non-allergic patients.
-Papers for IAST have been presented to the 10th Pancretan
+It distinguishes with certainty allergic from non-allergic patients.
+Papers for IAST have been presented to the

-Medical Congress (Rethymnon, 2000), the 5th National Congress of Immunology
+10th Pancretan Medical Congress (Rethymnon, 2000), the 5th National Congress

 deficiency available.
 (Co-operation